NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 The dotnet SDK is the .NET Core 2.0 CLI tool, which works on all platforms (Windows, Mac, and Linux) and provides core NuGet features such as installing, restoring, and publishing packages.
 The dotnet CLI provides direct integration with .NET Core project files (such as `.csproj`), which is helpful in most scenarios.
 This CLI is also built directly for each platform and doesn't require installation of [Mono](https://www.mono-project.com/docs/getting-started/install/).

-> [!NOTE]
-> Visual Studio for Mac is scheduled for retirement by August 31, 2024 in accordance with [Microsoft's Modern Lifecycle Policy](https://learn.microsoft.com/lifecycle/policies/modern).
-For more information, see [What's happening to Visual Studio for Mac](/visualstudio/mac/what-happened-to-vs-for-mac?view=vsmac-2022).

-#### Install dotnet.exe
+#### Install the dotnet SDK

 - On developer computers, install the [.NET Core SDK](https://aka.ms/dotnetcoregs).
 In Visual Studio 2017 and later, the dotnet CLI is automatically installed with any .NET Core related workloads.

 - For build servers, follow the instructions to [Use the .NET Core SDK and tools in continuous integration](/dotnet/core/tools/using-ci-with-cli).

-To learn how to use basic commands with the `dotnet.exe` CLI tool, see [Install and manage NuGet packages with the dotnet CLI](consume-packages/install-use-packages-dotnet-cli.md).
+To learn how to use basic commands with the dotnet SDK CLI tool, see [Install and manage NuGet packages with the dotnet CLI](consume-packages/install-use-packages-dotnet-cli.md).

 ### nuget.exe CLI

 The NuGet CLI, `nuget.exe`, is the command-line utility for Windows that provides all NuGet capabilities.
-This CLI can also be run on Mac OSX and Linux by using [Mono](https://www.mono-project.com/docs/getting-started/install/) with some limitations.
+This CLI can also run on Mac OSX and Linux by using [Mono](https://www.mono-project.com/docs/getting-started/install/) with some limitations.

 To learn how to use basic commands with the `nuget.exe` CLI tool, see [Manage NuGet packages with the nuget.exe CLI](consume-packages/install-use-packages-nuget-cli.md).